How to configure Windows Sandbox, share folders, run apps/scripts

 Although configuring how Windows Sandbox works is something you can do now, it still feels like it’s just in an early state.
 I confess that I’d like it more if Microsoft made it possible to do all the above using a graphical interface.
 That would make it easier for everyone to configure Windows Sandbox.
 Do you have other ideas that you’d like implemented for Windows Sandbox?
 Use the comments section below to let me know what other features you think would be nice to have in Windows Sandbox.

-Discover: Productivity Security Apps System and Security Tutorials Windows
+Discover: Productivity Security Apps System Tutorials Windows